Fiserv/banking-hub/docs/products.md

 ### DNA® (coming soon)
 A flexible, real-time platform that supports institutions of all sizes, including those with >$50 billion in assets.
--	Serves both financial institutions, challenger institutions and credit unions
+-	Serves financial institutions, challenger institutions and credit unions
 -	Open architecture supports easy integration with Fiserv and third-party solutions
 -	Enables extensive customization and enhancements
 -	Ideal for mid-to-large financial institutions, including challenger banks